Local and global trace formulae for smooth hyperbolic diffeomorphisms: Trace formulae and order of the dynamical determinant

 \begin{prop} Let $\p{b_m}_{m \geqslant 0}$ be a sequence of complex numbers such that there is a constant $M$ such that for all $\ell \in \N$ we have $\left| \sum_{m=0}^{\ell} b_m \right| \leqslant M$.
 Let $\p{c_m}_{m \geqslant 0}$ be a decreasing sequence of positive real numbers with null limit.
 Then the series $\Sigma_{m \geqslant 0} b_m c_m$ converges, and we have the estimates

 \end{prop}

-\begin{proof}[Proof of Proposition \ref{ce}] \begin{enumerate}[label=(\alph*)] \item Choose an irrational real number $\theta$ for which there is a constant $c$ such that for all $n \in \N^*$ we have $\left|1-e^{2i \pi n \theta}\right| \geqslant \frac{c}{n^2}$ for some constant $C>0$ (almost any real number may be chosen thanks to Borel--Cantelli's lemma).
+\begin{proof}[Proof of Proposition \ref{ce}] \begin{enumerate}[label=(\alph*)] \item Choose an irrational real number $\theta$ for which there is a constant $c > 0$ such that for all $n \in \N^*$ we have $\left|1-e^{2i \pi n \theta}\right| \geqslant \frac{c}{n^2}$ (almost any real number may be chosen thanks to Borel--Cantelli's lemma).
 For every integer $n$, set

 which is well-defined thanks to Lemma \ref{abel}, but the convergence is clearly not absolute.
 Furthermore for all integers $m_0 \geqslant 2$ we have

 (take $b_m = e^{2i \pi n \p{m + m_0}}$ and $c_m = \p{\ln\p{m+m_0}}^{-n}$ in Lemma \ref{abel}).
 Now \eqref{bidoum} with